Questions relating to medical exercise

 A Certified Medical Exercise Specialist or a Medical Fitness Specialist has completed a rigorous program of study that specifically addresses chronic disease and orthopedic dysfunction.

 At MDX Academy, we can address your specific needs in a safe, effective manner, so you progress and achieve the results you desire.

 Q.Why are we qualified to help with your chronic disease?

-Our founder and chief clinical officer, Dr. Dan Mikeska, has 30 years of experience in fitness.
-He has earned a doctorate in Health Science and a master’s degree in Human Movement, and earned a doctorate in Health Science.
-His primary research focus has been exercise and chronic disease; he literally wrote the book on it.
+Dr. Dan Mikeska has 30 years of experience in fitness.
+He has earned a doctorate in Health Science and a master’s degree in Human Movement.
+His primary research focus has been on exercise and chronic disease; he literally wrote the book on it.